kapouer/window-page/README.md

 it is imported into current document, scripts and import links being loaded in order.

-The build chain is not run when reopening a prerendered document (but it can be run again when push or replace methods are called).
+The build chain is not run when reopening a prerendered document.

+The patch chain is run after the build chain the first time, and, if it is not empty, in place of the build chain in case of a document update.

 The setup chain is not run when prerendering.

 ### 1. Initial document - construction